 Placing your money in a savings account is just the first step.
 You need to invest it in a product that will earn higher than the inflation rate.
-Inflation is rise in the price levels of goods and services.
-Your investments should be beating the inflation rate, otherwise there is a depreciation in the value of your money.
+Inflation is the rise in the price levels of goods and services.
+Your investments should be beating the inflation rate, otherwise, there is a depreciation in the value of your money.
 When you’re depositing your money in a savings account, you’re effectively giving the bank a loan, which in turn offers you a 2% interest rate annually.
 It’s time to look beyond these products.

 Be your own fund manager.
 For as low as Php5,000.00, you can start buying listed stocks on the Philippine Stock Exchange.
-Some of the popular online brokerage are COL Financial Group, First Metro Securities, and Philstocks Financial.
+Some of the popular online brokerages are COL Financial Group, First Metro Securities, and Philstocks Financial.
 You simply sign up, fund your account, and buy stocks using your smartphone or laptop.
 The brokers charge very minimal transaction fees in exchange for using their platform.
 If you want to sell your holdings, you can also do so online and the proceeds shall be deposited in your enrolled bank account.

 Some words of advice

 Do you know that billions of pesos are scammed out of Filipinos each year?
 Don’t just jump into an investment offer.
-Take the time to research about the company.
+Take the time to research the company.
 You may check whether the company is registered with the Securities and Exchange Commission and if there are pending cases against it and its officers.
 You can also search online for relevant information about the company.
 Many victims of fraudulent schemes share their experiences and frustrations online.

 If it’s too good to be true, it must be.
-Remember that investing involves risk-reward trade-off.
+Remember that investing involves a risk-reward trade-off.
 You may earn as much as 100% of your money in stock investing, but you may also lose your entire placement.
 The key is in understanding your risk profile, matching it with the right investment product, and continuously educating yourself.
 And of course, allow your stock investments to recover — you’ll only lose money if you choose to “realize” the losses.

 Stop making excuses.
 Begin your journey towards financial wellness today.
 If you think you’re earning enough to save and invest, you may need to reassess your lifestyle and/or consider getting a part-time job to boost your income.
 Put an end to your paycheck-to-paycheck lifestyle.
 Save and invest!